-This is a guid This is a guidance paper on the Implementation of Guidance on Monitoring Groundwater.
-It documents the principles to be adopted by R adopted by River Basin Districts and authorities responsible for implementing the Water Framework Directive in Ireland.
-R EVISION CONTROL 1 TABLE Status Approved by National Technical WFD Relevant EU Reporting Sheets Date Co-ordination Group Requirement Final March 2005 Monitoring GWPI 11 October 2004
+This is a guidance paper on the Implementation of Guidance on Monitoring Groundwater.
+It documents the principles to be adopted by Ri adopted by River Basin Districts and authorities responsible for implementing the Water Framework Directive in Ireland.
+REVISION CONTROL TABLE Status Approved by National Technical WFD Relevant EU Reporting Sheets Date Co-ordination Group Requirement Final March 2005 Monitoring GWPI 11 October 2004